Agoric/documentation/main/glossary/README.md

 - `AssetKind.COPY_SET`: Used with [non-fungible](#non-fungible) assets.
   Each amount value is a set of [Key](#key) values (strings, numbers, objects, etc.).
-  Values cannot include promises (they aren't keys), and should not include privileged objects such as payments and purses.
+  Amount values cannot include promises (they aren't keys), and should not include privileged objects such as payments and purses.
 - `AssetKind.COPY_BAG`: Used with [semi-fungible](#semi-fungible) assets.
   Each amount value is a [multiset](https://en.wikipedia.org/wiki/Multiset)